rombrew/phobia/doc/MotorTuning.md

 	# reg pm.flux_bemf_unlock <volt>
 	# reg pm.flux_bemf_lock <volt>

-You can change the observer coefficients but it is a complicated procedure.
+You can change the observer gains but it is a complicated procedure.

 	# reg pm.flux_gain

+## Resistance adaptation

+**TODO**

 ## HF injection